powsybl/powsybl.github.io/docs/iidm/exporter/iidm.md

 The IIDM exporter has also a lighter export mode that allows to export only fields that describe the network variables.
 This mode is more commonly called incremental mode.
-It exports the network in three files, the first is dedicated to the state variables, the second to the topology and the last one to control variables.
+It exports the network in three files, the first is dedicated to the state variables, the second to the topology variables and the last one to control variables.
 This export is light because its design allows to update control, state or topology elements's attributes of a network in a separate way.

 # Example